How to Control Ants Outside Your Home

 - Caulk and seal cracks and crevices to eliminate passages into the home.
 You may not be able to seal all the entry points as ants are incredibly industrious in finding entry points.

 - Clean around entry points with a detergent to remove the pheromone chemical trail.

 - Spray a non-repellent residual insecticide such as Taurus SC around the perimeter and entry points.
 This method is probably the most successful method to easily and quickly get rid of Ants.

 - Use both sweet-based bait and a greasy/protein-based bait combination in order to make sure that the bait choice will cover the entire range of Ant dietary needs.

-- Click here to see a summary review of Ant baits for all ants.
+- Click: Summary review of Ant baits for all ant baits.

 - It may take a couple of weeks for baiting to work.
 When the ants eat up their baits, replace it with more baits.
 When you see the baits disappearing, you know it is working, so just be patient!